Last Reviewed: April 7, 2018

 For each platform, the .NET Standard API is treated like other redistributable components for that platform.

-The Android, macOS, and iOS versions are licensed separately.
+The Windows, Linux, and macOS are licensed separately.

 The APIs are very similar but there are a small number of differences.
 This article summarizes the changes: "Changes from dtSearchNetApi4.dll."

-Another important difference is the type of DLL. dtSearchNetApi4.dll is a mixed-mode DLL, which means that it has a 32-bit and a 64-bit version and requires certain MFC and CRT redistributables. dtSearchNetStdApi.dll is a cross-platform library, so it does not depend on anything except .NET and is identical on all platforms except iOS.
-(A separate iOS build is required due to differences in the iOS linking process.)
+Another important difference is the type of DLL. dtSearchNetApi4.dll is a mixed-mode DLL, which means that it has a 32-bit and a 64-bit version and requires certain MFC and CRT redistributables. dtSearchNetStdApi.dll is a cross-platform library, so it does not depend on anything except .NET and is identical on all platforms.

 The filename of the native library has to be the same on all platforms (except for the extension and the "lib" prefix used on Unix-based platforms), because of the way .NET Standard interfaces with native libraries.

-dtSearchNetStdApi.dll uses P/Invoke to call the dtSearch Engine, and is identical on all platforms except iOS.
-The same binary file runs in Windows, Linux, MacOS, and Android.
+dtSearchNetStdApi.dll uses P/Invoke to call the dtSearch Engine, and is identical on all platforms.
+The same binary file runs in Windows, Linux, and MacOS.